This article has links to products and services we love, which we may make commission from.

 Parking in Edinburgh City Centre is only free after 18:30 and Sunday morning.

-Car parks tend to be pretty pricy hitting double figures for an all-day ticket.
+Car parks tend to be pricy, hitting double figures for an all-day ticket.

 Read our guide to parking here.

-Most cars are unleaded, double check what petrol/gas the car takes before filling up because if you make a mistake you are in for a hefty fee!
+Double-check what petrol/gas the car takes before filling up because if you make a mistake, you could be charged a hefty fee!